DataDog/documentation/content/en/real_user_monitoring/guide/monitor-kiosk-sessions-using-rum.md

 ## Use `stopSession()` when users end their interaction

-Use the SDK `stopSession()` method to stop the session when the user finishes their interaction with the application, like when returning to the home screen or logging out, for example.
+Use the SDK `stopSession()` method to stop the session when the user finishes their interaction with the application, like when returning to the home screen or logging out.
 A new session is created as soon as a user interacts with the application again or when a new View is started (mobile only).

-If a user was identified within the session, you might want to clear user information after calling `stopSession()` to start afresh.
+If a user is identified within the session, you may want to clear user information after calling `stopSession()` to start afresh.
 See documentation based on your application's framework: [Browser][1], [iOS][2], [Android][3], [Flutter][4], [React Native][5].

 ### Browser